xiatg/Iwara-Telegram-Bot/README.md

 # Iwara-Telegram-Bot

-A Python-based Telegram Bot that can download videos from [ecchi.iwara.tv](https://ecchi.iwara.tv/) and send to a certain chat.
+A Python Telegram Bot that can download videos from [ecchi.iwara.tv](https://ecchi.iwara.tv/) and send to a certain chat.

 ## Features